 4 Free CEUs For MFTs, LCSWs, LPCCS, and LEPs

-Patrick Poor, MFT and CAMFT CEU provider #022086, is offering 4 CEUs to therapists.
+Patrick Poor, LMFT and CAMFT CEU provider #022086, is offering 4 CEUs to therapists.
 He presented at the AMCAP conference in Salt Lake City in 2014 and 2015, on the topic of treating PTSD as a Dissociative Disorder.
 Both were 2 hours long and were recorded.
-By watching this educational presentation, filling out an evaluation and mailing it in to Mr. Poor, you will receive a certificate for 4 CEUs accepted by the CA Board of Behavioral Sciences toward your re-licensing.
+By watching this educational presentation, filling out an evaluation and mailing it to Mr. Poor, you will receive a certificate for 4 CEUs through CAMFT, and accepted by the CA Board of Behavioral Sciences toward your re-licensing.

 Presentation: "Healing Complex Trauma Through Effective Short-term Therapy", is comprised of 30 minutes of a discussion of why Mr. Poor believes PTSD is a Dissociative Disorder; a 60 minute panel discussion by 6 therapists who attended his 2014 presentation, received training in TCT, and describe their experiences using the technique; and 30 minutes of Q and A.